PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 In order to remain explicit as to what this means and allow for precise analysis, SLP-AA allows for users to select whether the horizontal axis is always displayed with **absolute** (left-right) or **relative** (ipsi-contra) options.
 For the absolute interpretation, the hands moving left or right are moving in the "same" direction and the hands moving towards or away from each other are moving in different directions.
 For the relative interpretation, the hands moving towards or away from each other are moving in the "same" direction and the hands moving left or right are moving in different directions.
 By default, the relative (ipsi-contra) option applies until or unless the user decides to change it in the :ref:`global_settings`.

-See the following illustration to compare options in the horizontal axis for `WINDSHIELD_WIPERS <https://www.handspeak.com/word/search/index.php?id=3918>`_ and `FREE <https://www.handspeak.com/word/search/index.php?id=858>`_:
+Compare how the horizontal axis options will apply for `WINDSHIELD_WIPERS <https://www.handspeak.com/word/search/index.php?id=3918>`_ and `FREE <https://www.handspeak.com/word/search/index.php?id=858>`_:

 .. image:: images/signtype_straight_movements.png
     :width: 750
     :align: left

+These systems are only superficially different, and the information coded in each one can be recovered from the other.
+The biggest differences between using one or the other pertain to the :ref:`sign_type_module` options.
+Since the options are interchangeable, the choice is only a matter of user preference.

 .. note::
     There is no articulatory difference between the right hand moving to left or in the contralateral direction.
 There can, however, be a lexical difference for signs that are defined to move in a particular direction regardless of handedness.
 This is the case for `EAST <https://asl-lex.org/visualization/?sign=east>`_ and `WEST <https://asl-lex.org/visualization/?sign=west>`_, which are specified to move to the signer's right and left, respectively **[reference the ASL dictionary (pgs.
 198 and 820)? or somewhere else that this is indicated concretely]**.